iiTONELOC/sigint/README.md

 - Storm dossier pane with the full advisory text and forecast table
 - Correlation rules: Hurricane Hunter aircraft proximity, ships sheltering in the lee, GDELT events on the forecast track

 Out-of-season returns an empty `activeStorms: []` as a 200, not a 503.
-Hemisphere-aware: the Atlantic basin gates are skipped between December and May unless the cache already has a non-empty snapshot.
+The three in-scope NHC basin gates are closed from December 16 through May 14 when the cache is empty.
+A non-empty cache continues to refresh until the active storm clears.

 ### Intelligence